RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 ### OVERVIEW OF SOURCE TABLES
 For the creation of the primary table, two main tables were available, to which the secondary tables - codebooks - were linked.

-czechia_payroll - Information on salaries in different sectors over a multi-year period.
+czechia_payroll - information on salaries in different sectors over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
 The table consists of 8 columns:
 * id
-* value - Mean gross salaries and mean numbers of employees in industries.
+* value - mean gross salaries and mean numbers of employees in industries.
-* value_type_code - Code of the type of value.
+* value_type_code - code of the type of value.
-* unit_code - Code of the unit in which the values are represented.
+* unit_code - code of the unit in which the values are represented.
-* calculation_code - Code of the method of calculation of the value.
+* calculation_code - code of the method of calculation of the value.
-* industry_branch_code.
+* industry_branch_code - code of industry branch.
-* payroll_year - Year for which the table records are valid.
+* payroll_year - year for which the table records are valid.
-* payroll_quarter - The quarter for which the table records are valid.
+* payroll_quarter - the quarter for which the table records are valid.

 Several supplementary tables are linked to this table:
-* czechia_payroll_calculation - Codebook of calculations in the payroll table.
+* czechia_payroll_calculation - codebook of calculations in the payroll table.
-* czechia_payroll_industry_branch - Codebook of industry in the payroll table.
+* czechia_payroll_industry_branch - codebook of industry in the payroll table.
-* czechia_payroll_unit - Codebook of the unit of value in the payroll table.
+* czechia_payroll_unit - codebook of the unit of value in the payroll table.
-* czechia_payroll_value_type - Codebook of value types in the payroll table.
+* czechia_payroll_value_type - codebook of value types in the payroll table.

-czechia_price - Information on prices of selected foodstuffs over a multi-year period.
+czechia_price - information on prices of selected foodstuffs over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
 This table consists of 6 columns:
 * id
-* value - Mean prices for each food category.
+* value - mean prices for each food category.
-* category_code - Food category code.
+* category_code - food category code.
-* date_from - start of measurement
+* date_from - start of measurement.
-* date_to - end of measurement
+* date_to - end of measurement.
-* region_code - Region code.
+* region_code - region code.

 The following supporting tables link to this table:
-* czechia_price_category - Codebook of food categories that appear in our overview.
+* czechia_price_category - codebook of food categories that appear in our overview.
-* czechia_region - Codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.
+* czechia_region - codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.

 ### PRIMARY TABLE CREATION